Grand Valley State Baseball Camps

-On June 5th, 2012, Jamie Detillion was named the eighth head coach of the Laker baseball program, replacing Steve Lyon after his retirement following the 2012 season.
+Jamie Detillion enters his sixth season as head baseball coach at Grand Valley State in 2018.
+Detillion was named the eighth head coach of the Laker baseball program, replacing Steve Lyon after his retirement following the 2012 season.
 Previously, Detillion had completed 10 seasons as an assistant coach at GVSU, including the last three of which he had been the associate head coach.

 Detillion’s fourth year saw the emergence of closer Matt Williams, who tied the NCAA Division II saves record for a season with 20, and was named to the CCA, NCBWA and ABCA All-American Teams, as well as being an All-GLIAC First Team selection, a HERO sports All-American honoree and a finalist for the 2016 Brett Tomko and Josh Willingham awards.
 Williams set a new single season GVSU record for saves by converting 20 of 22 save opportunities.

 Aside from Williams, a total of five Lakers earned All-GLIAC honors.
-Senior Tim Tarter joined Williams on the First Team, Alex Young and Kyle Lawson were both named to the Second Team, and senior Jason Ribecky joined Anthony Villar as Honorable Mentions.
+Senior Tim Tarter joined Williams on the First Team, Alex Young and Kyle Lawson were both named to the Second Team, and senior Jason Ribecky joined Anthony Villar as Honorable Mention performers.

 Williams and Tarter were both recognized on the NCBWA Midwest Region Team as well, earning First and Second Team honors, respectively.

-Detillion's second year saw GVSU post a 39-13 overall record, claim its fourth consecutive GLIAC regular season title with a 24-6 record in league play, and the 2014 GLIAC Tournament crown.
+Detillion's second year saw GVSU post a 39-13 overall record, claim its fourth consecutive GLIAC regular season title with a 24-6 record in league play and won the 2014 GLIAC Tournament crown with a 4-0 mark.
 For his outstanding efforts, Detillion was recognized as the GLIAC Coach of the Year for the second time in as many seasons.
-GVSU's 2014 campaign eventually came to an end in the semifinals of the Midwest Regional Tournament, which was hosted by eventual national champion Southern Indiana in Evansville, Indiana.
-In its season-opening series at Southern Indiana, the Lakers took two of the three games, making it the second consecutive campaign in which they defeated the eventual national champion.
-As a team, the Lakers were tied for eighth among Division II clubs in on-base percentage (.415) and ranked 17th in home runs per game (0.79), 19th in slugging percentage (.453) and 24th in batting average (.319).
-At season's end, two Lakers garnered American Baseball Coaches Association/Rawlings All-American Honors.
-Giancarlo Brugnoni, who was also named the Daktronics, Inc. Player of the Year and finished second in the Tino Martinez Award voting, garnered a first-team laurel.
+GVSU's 2014 campaign eventually came to an end in the semifinals of the Midwest Regional Tournament at Southern Indiana.
+At season's end two Lakers garnered American Baseball Coaches Association/Rawlings All-American Honors.
+Giancarlo Brugnoni, who was also named the Daktronics, Inc. Player of the Year and finished second in the Tino Martinez Player of the Year Award voting, garnered a first-team laurel.
 Jamie Potts was chosen to the third team.
 Both were voted onto the same teams by the National College Baseball Writers Association, while Kevin Zak and Evan Nietfeldt were honorable mentions.
 Nietfeldt was also named GLIAC Pitcher of the Year.

 Detillion spent 10 years with the Grand Valley State University baseball program as an assistant coach, including three as the associate head coach.
 In addition to his duties as the the Lakers' hitting coach and recruiting coordinator, Detillion handled responsibilities such as camp coordinator, strength and conditioning, third base coach and assisting in all daily operations within the program.
 In 2012, the Laker offense finished 12th in the country with a .329 batting average and was 15th in hits (584).
 In 2011, with new less-explosive bats, the Lakers tied for first in the country with 462 runs scored, seventh in batting average (.338), and 12th in scoring (8.1 runs/game) and hits (580).
 GVSU finished the 2010 season ranked 8th in NCAA Division II in hitting at a .363 clip.
 In the 2009 campaign the Lakers had a team batting average of .344, ranking 14th in Division II.
 The 2009 team also finished 9th in Division II in total hits with 687.
 The 2008 Lakers hit .347, which ranked 13th in Division II, while the 2007 lineup ranked third among all divisions with a .370 batting average.
 In 2006 GVSU hit .345, ranking 15th in NCAA Division II.